-Restricted net position has increased by \$3.4 million for governmental activities from 2016 to 2017 mainly due to an increase in the construction and maintenance fund for revenue received from hotel/motel and meals taxes and an increase in the state highway projects revenue.
-The unrestricted net position amount has decreased \$8.5 million for governmental activities in the current year which was mainly the net result of increases in stabilization and capital reserves, offset with the recognition of an additional \$6.8 million for other postemployment benefit obligations and \$8.4 million for pension liabilities.
-Unrestricted net position of business-type activities decreased by \$4.3 million which was the net result of operations of the Town's enterprise funds along with increases in the net pension liability and net other postemployment liability totaling \$1.9 million and \$399,000, respectively.
+Restricted net position has increased by \$5.8 million for governmental activities from 2017 to 2018 mainly due to an increase in the construction and maintenance fund for revenue received from hotel/motel and meals taxes and an increase in the state highway projects revenue.
+The unrestricted net position amount has decreased \$2.5 million for governmental activities in the current year which was mainly the net result of increases in stabilization and capital reserves, offset with the recognition of an additional \$2.3 million for net other postemployment benefit obligations and \$2.4 million for pension liabilities.
+Unrestricted net position of business-type activities increased by \$5.6 million which was the net result of operations of the Town's enterprise funds offset with increases in the net pension liability and net other postemployment liability totaling \$256,000 and \$1.7 million, respectively.

 Governmental activities.
-In 2017, governmental activities increased the Town of Barnstable's net position by \$920,000.
+In 2018, governmental activities increased the Town of Barnstable's net position by \$4.9 million.
 Key elements of the changes in governmental activities are as follows:

-- The Town adopted special legislation to establish the construction and maintenance trust fund.
-In accordance with the legislation, the Town reports 100% of the meals tax and 33% of the hotel/motel tax collected directly to this trust fund.
-This fund had an ending balance of \$14.3 million, an increase of \$1.8 million. - The Town appropriated funds to increase the Capital Stabilization fund by a net of \$2.1 million, bringing the balance to \$15.2 million. - The Town recognized an additional \$6.8 million of other postemployment benefits obligation which resulted in a decrease in net position.
-The total liability reported in governmental activities for OPEB is \$53.1 million as of June 30, 2017. - The Town received \$3.9 million in capital grants, which includes \$2.4 million from state funding of Chapter 90 highway projects.

-• The Town raised approximately \$1.1 million more to retire outstanding governmental debt than was recorded as depreciation on governmental capital assets; this has a positive impact on the Town's net position.
+- The Town adopted special legislation to establish the construction and maintenance fund.
+In accordance with the legislation, the Town reports 100% of the meals tax and 33% of the hotel/motel tax collected directly to this fund.
+This fund had an ending balance of \$16.7 million, an increase of \$2.4 million. - The Town appropriated funds to increase the Capital Stabilization fund by a net of \$8.5 million, bringing the balance to \$20.5 million. - The Town recognized an additional \$2.3 million of net other postemployment benefits obligation which resulted in a decrease in net position.
+The Town implemented GASB Statement #75 in the current year.
+The total liability reported in governmental activities for OPEB is \$170.2 million as of June 30, 2018. - The Town received \$3.1 million in capital grants, which includes \$2.3 million from state funding of Chapter 90 highway projects. - The Town raised approximately \$804,000 more to retire outstanding governmental debt than was recorded as depreciation on governmental capital assets; this has a positive impact on the Town's net position.